CoreElectronics/CE-PiicoDev-ENS160-MicroPython-Module/README.md

 ```

 ### `.aqi`
-Reads the Air Quality Index according to UBA [1..5]
+Reads the Air Quality Index according to UBA [1..5].
+The AQI-UBA air quality index is derived from a guideline by the German Federal Environmental Agency based on a Total Volatile Organic Compounds (TVOC) sum signal.
+Although a local, German guideline, it is referenced and adopted by many countries and organizations.

 **Example Usage**
 ```python